The Isolation Epidemic is Real

-Loneliness involves a deep sense of isolation and disconnection from others, and it occurs when persons feel that they have no one with whom to share the joys and hardships of life.
+Loneliness involves a deep sense of isolation and disconnection from others, and it occurs when people feel that they have no one with whom to share the joys and hardships of life.
 Some have stated that their loneliness feels less like sadness and more like an imprisonment that leaves them despondent toward life.

 I suppose that is why solitary confinement is such a severe punishment.

 While everyone can benefit from some amount of alone time, a healthy and fulfilling life needs close, interpersonal relationships.
 Unfortunately, people today feel more isolated than ever.
 The average family unit is severely fractured, the divorce rate is at almost 50 percent and more people live alone today than ever before in American history.